-X11 forwarding fails when SSH is misconfigured or missing required dependencies.
-This error occurs when the SSH server cannot establish an X11 tunnel to display graphical applications on your local machine.
+X11 forwarding fails when SSH is misconfigured or missing dependencies.
+The SSH server cannot establish an X11 tunnel to display graphical applications on your local machine.

 This error indicates that the SSH server received a request to forward X11 (the X Window System) graphics connections back to your local machine, but the forwarding failed.
 X11 forwarding is a feature that allows you to run graphical applications on a remote server and see their windows on your local computer.
 The error typically occurs on the SSH server-side during the channel setup phase, not on the client-side.
 It means the server accepted your SSH connection but could not set up the X11 tunnel when you tried to open a graphical application.